codedhola/codedhola/README.md

 - 👋 Hi, I’m  ***@codedhola***
-- 🌱 I’m currently learning nodejs
+- 🌱 A nodejs Developer
 - 😎 Currently in my #100DaysOfCode challenge
 - 💞️ I’m looking to collaborate on open source project
 - 📫 Reach me on twitter ***@codedhola_***